JianJiaT/tp/docs/DeveloperGuide.md

 The `Event` class stores the details of the event and the list of expenses that are associated with the event.
 The `EventManager` class is responsible for aggregate operations on the events.

-The UMl diagram below shows the main relationships between the classes in the event feature (some methods are omitted) <br>
+The UMl diagram below shows the relationships between the classes in the event feature (irrelevant methods are omitted) <br>
 ![img.png](images/Event_class.png)

+The `EventExpenseManager` class mainly interacts with the `EventManager` and `ExpenseManager` classes via the `getExpense` and `getEvent` methods, which are used to retrieve event and expense objects at specific indexes.
+The connection between events and expenses should be managed through the `EventExpenseManager` class, which handles complexities such as circular dependencies between events and expenses.

+Notably, the `EventExpenseManager` class also implements the following operations:
+- `getConnectionsStringRepresentation()` Returns a string representation of all the connections between events and expenses for saving purposes
+- `loadConnection(stringRepresentation : String)` Loads the connections between events and expenses from a string representation retrieved from the data file

+It is possible to represent the connections between events and expenses using a dedicated `Connection` class.
+However, as the connections are frequently accessed and modified, it is more efficient to store the information directly in the expense and event objects.

-The following sequence diagrams show how a user input is processed to add the events: <br>
+The following sequence diagram show how a (valid) user input is processed by the `GeneralInputParser` to create an `AddEventCommand`: <br>
 ![img.png](images/addEventCommand.png) <br>

+This sequence diagram shows how an `AddEventCommand` is then executed to create an `Event` and add it to the `EventManager`
 ![img.png](images/executeAddEventCommand.png)

 **User input event main parsing sequence**